 Lidl supports the principle behind multilateral moves towards greater transparency that increases the understanding of tax systems and build public trust.

 Lidl’s core business comprises the sale of purchased goods from its portfolio of stores.
 Its key tax business risks therefore lie in the purchase and sale of goods, remuneration of people, and real estate.
 Lidl has a very low risk appetite in relation to tax matters.

-- close working between tax professionals and the business including property professionals, buyers and accounting teams;
+- close working between tax professionals and the business including, property professionals, HR and remuneration management, buyers and accounting teams;

 - automation where possible

 - monitoring and reporting